MianReplicate/Gender-Acceptance/README.md

 - Transgender individuals are more fond of one another as they relate to being transgender.
 - Pawns may misgender transgender individuals whether purposefully or on accident.
 - Pawns may transvestigate from time to time, and they can grow suspicious.
+- How likely a pawn is to suspect one is transgender is based on their masculinity and femininity stats.
+If their sex is male, but they express more feminine traits than masculine, they are more likely to be sussed out regardless of if they are cisgender or transgender.
 - Precept and ideologies for the Ideology DLC relating to acceptance of transgender individuals.

 ## Supported Trans Libraries 🏳️‍⚧️